Men-In-Brown/Jobify/chatbot.md

         generating = true;
         const url = 'http://127.0.0.1:11434/api/generate';

-        const system = "Act normal, do not roleplay.";
+        const system = "act like a cowboy ";
         const data = {
+            // change the model to regular `llama2` if you don't have 16gb of ram for `llama2:13b`
-            model: 'llama2',
+            model: 'llama2:13b',
             context: memory,
             system,
             prompt,